aspen-benz/Crabs/README.md

 Function: getTranslation: matrix -> location
 Purpose: This function moves the Captain to a given location by using a matrix.
+Other functions that it uses: drawCapt

+Function: getRotation: matrix -> rotation
+Purpose: This function rotates the captain by an angle by using a matrix and -pi divided by a number.
-Other functions that it uses: none
+Other functions that it uses: drawCapt